Become an Apprentice

 - One letter of recommendation from a professional reference

-- Scholarship Request, if applicable (2014 Apprenticeship Scholarship Request)
+- Scholarship Request, if applicable (Apprenticeship Scholarship Request)

 - $25 application fee.

 EarthDance staff will contact you when we receive your full application.
 You will be notified about the status of your application by March 1st.
-The 2014 apprenticeship orientation will take place in late March.
-Field work will begin April 30th.
+The 2015 apprenticeship orientation will take place in late March.
+Field work will begin mid-April.